Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 The first thing you need to do is create a free Budibase account.

 Next, create a new app, and start from scratch.
 Select your [data source](https://budibase.com/blog/data/data-sources/).
 In our case, it’s a MySQL database.
+We could use the exact same method to connect Postgres or MS SQL Server forms to databases.

 We have a simple interface to add your data connection details:

 ![Establish data connection](https://res.cloudinary.com/daog6scxm/image/upload/v1657707519/cms/007_lksa6e.webp "Establish data connection")

-Don’t forget to [whitelist the Budibase IP](https://docs.budibase.com/docs/whitelisting) in your server.
+Don’t forget to [whitelist the Budibase IP](https://docs.budibase.com/docs/whitelisting) in your server, or ask your database administrator to do this.
 It’s likely that only whitelisted IPs can log in.

 You can do this in your cPanel or similar for your hosting account.